-This blog is written for recreational purposes as a outlet for my thoughts and views on various political and legal topics.
+This blog is written for recreational purposes as a outlet for my thoughts and views on various legal topics.
 Nothing written on this blog should be relied upon as legal advice and should not be used as a replacement for proper legal advice tailored to your specific circumstances.

 Prout de jure

 Prout de jure is a general proof of facts and circumstances according to law.
 It appeared to be a fitting title for the blog given the purpose that it exists for.